Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Zoma: Take $150 off any mattress with code CNN, and buy one pillow, get one 50% off with code BOGO50.

-• Adidas: Take up to 40% off sneakers and activewear and more in the sale section.
+• Adidas: Use code SCORE to snag 30% off sneakers, activewear and more.

 • American Eagle: Online only styles are 25% off, including jeans and joggers.